spiritedwolf/fareedfauzi.github.io/_posts/2019-12-18-Commands-Used-Attackers.md

 ### attrib
 Function: Used to display or change the file attributes for a file or folder.
 You can also find and set most file and folder attributes in Explorer.
+Malware used to hide their file using this command.

 Reference: [Microsoft attrib manual](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/attrib)